Aquafortis/json-csv-converter/README.md

 **Limitations:**

-These will only convert single layer `json` arrays.
+All versions will only convert single layer `json` arrays.

 ***